Types of Hearing Aids

 The

-human ear does not just make sounds louder but it also process the sound
+human ear does not just make sounds louder but it also processes the sound

 information before transmitting it to the brain.
 Some hearing